Subquery search (in keyword)

 You can use the IN keyword to complete a nested search.

-You do not need a view when you want to do a search on top of another search, commonly known as a subquery.
+You don’t need a view when you want to do a search on top of another search, commonly known as a subquery.

 You can use the